-NOTE: The position of the Arctic and Antarctic Circles are not fixed, as their exact location depends on the Earth's axial tilt, which fluctuates within a margin of 2° over a 40,000 year period, mainly due to tidal forces resulting from the orbit of the Moon.
+This parallel of latitude is currently at 66° 33′ 46″ south of the Equator (or -66.5628°).
+Like the Arctic, the position of the Antarctic Circles is not fixed, as their exact location depends on the Earth's axial tilt, which fluctuates within a margin of 2° over a 40,000 year period, mainly due to tidal forces resulting from the orbit of the Moon.

-Tropics of Cancer and Capricorn
+The Tropics of Cancer

 Tropic of Cancer is a Circle of Latitude currently positioned at 23°26’14” north of the Equator (or 23.4372°).
 Another reference for the Tropic of Cancer is the Northern Tropic.
 The Northern Tropic is the parallel at which the Summer (or Nothern or June) Solstice occurs when once a year the sun appears directly overhead the most northerly parallel.
 This event happens in the month of June.

 Tropic of Capricorn is another Circle of Latitude currently positioned at 23°26’14” south of the Equator (or -23.4372°).
 The Southern Tropic is another reference for the Tropic of Capricorn.
 The Tropic of Capricorn is the parallel at which the Winter (or Southern or December) Solstice occurs when once a year the sun appears directly overhead the most southerly parallel.
 This event happens in the month of December.
 These two parallels enclose the area of the Earth known as The Tropics characterized by warm to hot weather and lush vegetation.
 Similar to the Arctic Circle, the Tropics of Cancer and Capricorn also fluctuate depending on the Earth’s axial tilt.